Preserving Our County History

 Thanks to our many volunteers and visitors who made our 2019 Festival of Trees a success!

-While you might think we would take time to rest after a very busy couple of months preparing for the Festival of Trees, our volunteers will be back in January having fun doing such things as cataloging, unpacking and packing boxes, labeling, scanning and designing new displays for our formal opening in May.
+While you might think we would take time to rest after a very busy couple of months preparing for the Festival of Trees, our volunteers are back having fun doing such things as cataloging hats, unpacking and packing boxes, labeling, scanning and designing new displays for our formal opening in May.
 If you have some time to share with others, come out to the Log Museum or call 218-556-0122, tell us the type of things you like to do, and we will find a project to fit your interests!

 Country Schools of Norman County

 Come view the additions to the 1940s living and dining room.
-This year colorful glassware, and other objects familiar to those who grew up during the 40s and for those who remember the items from their grandparent’s homes.
+View colorful glassware, and other objects familiar to those who grew up during the 40s or who remember the items from their grandparent’s homes.
+This exhibit is a permanent feature of the museum but we change and update items regularly

 While fur trading didn’t play a big part in the settling of Norman County, it did impact the very early years of this area.
 The Norman County Historical Society is pleased to be a part of a traveling exhibit featuring fur trading in northwest Minnesota.
 This traveling exhibit changes every three months and features a new aspect of the fur trade era with each change.